Takashi Murakami (golfer)

 Takashi Murakami (村上隆, born 25 May 1944) is a Japanese professional golfer.

-Early life
+Career

 Murakami was born in Shizuoka.
 He started playing golf at the age of 11.

-Professional career

 He won 11 tournaments on the Japan Golf Tour and led the money list in 1975.

 Murakami also had a decent amount of success outside of Japan.
 He recorded a number of runner-up finishes in the Australasian region.
 They were the 1968 West Australian Championship, 1969 Australian PGA Championship, and 1972 New Zealand PGA Championship.
 He also had much success on the Asia Golf Circuit events in 1972.
 He won the Malaysian Open and finished runner-up at the Singapore Open and Hong Kong Open.
 In the United States he finished in a tie for second at the PGA Tour's 1977 Hawaiian Open.
 He also played in the Masters Tournament in 1976 and 1977.

+Awards and honors

+In 1975, Murakami won the money list on the Japan Golf Tour.